kuaikai/kuaikai/acarbroker/README.md

 # Deployment

-There is a bootstrap script that should be sufficient to obtain all required dependencies and to create a system configuration that is ready for deployment.
+bootstrap.sh is a shell script that should be sufficient to obtain all required dependencies and to create a system configuration that is ready for deployment.
 The reference platform for it is Ubuntu 16.04, but any modern Debian-derived (`apt` package management) GNU/Linux distribution should work.

 # Development